Koh Ker: Jayavarman IV

 Jayavarman IV ruled from 928 to 941 at Koh Ker.
-He was a believed to have been the local king at this remote site, possibly his homeland, before he became king of the whole empire.
+He was believed to have been the local king at this remote site, possibly his homeland, before he became king of the whole empire.
 That could explain why he had his residence at Koh Ker and not at Roluos (Hariharalaya) or at Yashodharapura (Angkor) like the kings before him.
-Some historians think that Jayavarman IV was an usurper; but, the majority of them believe that he was a legitimate ruler who could ascend to the throne because he married a half-sister of king Yasovarman I (889 – 900).
+Some historians think that Jayavarman IV was a usurper; but, the majority of them believe that he was a legitimate ruler who could ascend to the throne because he married a half-sister of king Yasovarman I (889 – 900).
 What is certain is that the two sons of Yasovarman I (Harshavarman I, who ruled from 900 to 922 and Isanavarman II, who ruled from 922 to 925?) had no children.
 In the short time that Jayavarman IV reigned in Koh Ker, an ambitious building program was realised.
 That was only possible because of a restrictive system of raising taxes as seen on inscriptions found at the site.
 About 40 temples, the unique seven-tiered pyramid and a huge baray (water-reservoir) were built.
 Under Jayavarman IV, the Koh Ker-style was developed and the art of sculpture reached a pinnacle.